 - If you receive an obscene phone call, hang up.
 If calls continue, report them to your local law enforcement agency.

 - There is safety in numbers.
-Always go places with a friend or group.
+Always travel with a friend or in a group.

 - Be alert and pay attention to your surroundings.

 - Look confident when you walk and keep a firm grip on your book bag, purse, or briefcase.